 It was a stupid policy.

-I told them if they want their California gas prices to come down, we need a wartime effort like in World War II with all speed for these oil producers in the United States to start producing 100% capacity.
+I told him if they want their California gas prices to come down, we need a wartime effort, like in World War II, with all speed, for these oil producers in the United States to start producing 100% capacity.

 It will end USA inflation.

-Biden created the inflation because of of the war on USA oil.
+Biden created the inflation because of all the war on USA oil.

-All of this, it it did a lot of things all at once.
+All of this, it did a lot of things all at once.

 Number one, it compromised our national security.

-It used to be that we didn't have to worry because when Donald Trump was president about the Straits of Hormuz, about thirty to forty percent of the world's oil supply passes through those very narrow straits.
+It used to be that we didn't have to worry because when Donald Trump was president about the Straits of Hormuz, about 30 to 40 percent of the world's oil supply passes through those very narrow straits.

-Iran likes to, you know, take tankers whenever the hell they feel like it.
+Iran likes to take tankers whenever the hell they feel like it.

 We'd never have to worry about OPEC nations, many of which hating our guts.